qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-5.md

 The converter method creates a date object from the given number (time in milliseconds).
 The `configureItem` method should be known from tutorial part 3 (tutorial-part-3), there are only some improvements to keep the same behavior as before.

 Great, now we've got it!
-Run `generate.py` to create the application.
+Run `qx serve` to create and run the application.

 ![Step 4-2](step42.png)

-Again, if you want to take a [look at the code](https://github.com/qooxdoo/qooxdoo/tree/%{release_tag}/component/tutorials/tweets/step4.2), fork the project on github.
+Again, if you want to take a [look at the code](https://github.com/qooxdoo/qxl.tweet-tutorial/tree/master/tweets/step4.2), fork the project on github.